wiseman-timelord/GameNotOver/README.md

 ### Requirements:
 - Windows 10 - the scripts are in Powershell.
-- Libraries - Avalonia UI is part of DotNet-Sdk
+- Libraries - The installer handles, AvaloniaUI and DotNet-Sdk (zip).
 - Admin - Batch must be run with Administrative rights.

 ### Usage:
 1. Execute the batch "GameNotOver.bat" to launch the gamenotover.ps1 powershell script as Admin.
 2. Utilize the arrow keys to navigate the menu and highlight the desired program for termination.
 3. Press the Enter key to initiate the termination of the selected program(s).